paulbarbu/GivensFrontend/README.md

 Web front-end for the Givens method of solving systems of linear equations
 ==========================================================================
-This is just a C# adn Javascript web application that implements a UI for solving systems of linear equations using the
+This is just a C# and Javascript web application that implements a UI for solving systems of linear equations using the
 [Givens method](https://github.com/paullik/GivensAlgorithm)